Complete Guide: About IVR System

 Of course, you will press 2.
 So, multi level IVR system is designed to drive customers to a specific person who is assigned to solve that particular problem.

-What Is Intelligent IVR system?
+What Is An Intelligent IVR System?

 Intelligent Interactive Voice Response is an upgraded, cloud Interactive Voice Response system that improves company communication by intelligently routing and managing inbound calls to improve customer satisfaction and remove redundancy traditionally handled by call center agents.